Roomba vs Shark: which robot rules in 2023?

 Vacuum manufacturers are loathe to release their recorded decibel levels.
 That's because dB (decibel) recording are relative, and the same noise level can sound very different in one room with soft furnishings and another with more echoey acoustics.
 So while we can't report on exact dB readings — and it wouldn't be particularly helpful if we did — we can say how they sounded in person.

 We had big issues with the noise level of Roomba robot vacuums.
-The biggest culprit is the s9+, which is loud as it operates but nothing compared to the noise of its bin.
+The biggest culprit is the Combo j9+, which is loud as it operates but nothing compared to the noise of its bin.
 When the self-emptying bin fills, it makes an incredibly loud noise.
 It's so loud that our tester Alex described it as like 'a jet plane taking off'.
 That's not hyperbole, it really is that loud.
 You can't hear yourself talk over the noise of it, and it lasts for several seconds.
 If you work from home, it's not a noise you want to interrupt your meetings, and it might disturb you on the weekends.
 With that said, Shark vacuums aren't exactly subtle, but they're not as bad as Roomba.

-The j7+ wins out if you want a robot vacuum that's good with pets.
-The Shark AI Ultra is great at picking up pet hair, and it's a little quieter than the Roomba, so is the option for jumpy pets.
 However, iRobot run a policy of P.O.O.P. — a Pet Owner Official Promise — that the j7+ won't run through any pet messes.
 If it does, they'll replace the machine for free.
 That's a fantastic guarantee, because the danger with a robot vacuum is that it will run through pet droppings, creating a gross mess.
-Combined with excellent debris pick-up, we think that the j7+ is the best choice if you have pets.

 WINNER: Shark AI Ultra Robot Vacuum and Mop